Photograph: Patrick Rasenberg

 You’ll find an incredible flower market in Utrecht.
 Every Saturday, the Janskerkhof is filled with flower stalls.
 It is a popular event amongst locals and you can find some great deals here.
 The flowers at the flower market in Utrecht are generally of much higher quality than other popular flower markets in the Netherlands.
 This is mainly because the flower market in Utrecht is not primarily aimed at tourists.
 Make sure you get there early if you want to see the largest selection of flowers since many flowers are likely sold out towards the end of the day.

 - Tip: The flower market takes place on the Janskerkhof square in the center of Utrecht, every Saturday between 8:00 – 17:00 (8 AM – 5 PM).

 6. Utrecht Botanical Gardens: Botanische Tuinen

 Staying within the flower-theme: the botanical gardens which are located in the Utrecht Science Park are fantastic.
 They’re easy to get using the brand new tram line that opened in December 2019 and the gardens.

-A great, less-known alternative is hidden right in the city center: De Oude Hortus.
+If you’re a flower-lover, one of the best things to do in Utrecht is this less-known alternative – hidden right in the city center: De Oude Hortus.
 These are the old botanical gardens that are still maintained.
 The main difference between the two is the diversity and atmosphere: the older Hortus gardens have less of an academic purpose and are kept authentic.

 Generally, I would recommend visiting De Oude Hortus due to its charm and its location within the city center.